Misti Cheler Dustu Buddhi

-Misti Cheler Dustu Buddhi (sometimes Mishti Cheler Dustu Buddhi) (মিষ্টি ছেলের দুষ্টু বুদ্ধি) is a 2013 Bengali comedy film directed by Partha sarathi Manna and produced by Bidyut Chakraborty under the banner of Nupur Creations.
+Misti Cheler Dustu Buddhi (sometimes Mishti Cheler Dustu Buddhi) (মিষ্টি ছেলের দুষ্টু বুদ্ধি) is a 2013 Bengali comedy film directed by Parthasarathi Manna and produced by Bidyut Chakraborty under the banner of Nupur Creations.
 Music of the film has been composed by Dodo and Tamal.
 The film was released on 4 January 2013.

 Plot

 Misti Cheler Dustu Buddhi is about three thieves, Kalicharan and his two sidekicks, Puti and Baka who decide to rob and go back to their old tricks after Kalicharan is released from jail.
 They decide to rob the occupants of the Mitra household: an elderly man, Pradosh Mitra, his two sons and their families.
 They decide to carry out the robbery at a time when the house will have no occupants according to information received by them.
 Accordingly, they act.
 But they couldn't be successful because, unknown to them, Pradosh and one of his grandsons, 7 year old Som have decided to stay back and create havoc for them.
 All their efforts to rob the house are in vain as little Som turns out to be more than a handful for all of them.